 The part of the policy protecting the use of the route as an active travel route potentially benefits everybody, other than those incapable of using the path, particularly those in nearby communities.
-Usage of the path by different groups is not known, but may be more used (and therefore of more benefit) to particular groups (see discussion under T4).
+Usage of the path by different groups is not known, but may be more used (and therefore of more benefit) to particular groups (see discussion under Proposal T4).
 The proposal to safeguard the route for potential public transport, and identify additional locations for infrastructure, would, if implemented, benefit mainly those in Haddington who would use this new route.
 Those who could be disadvantaged would be those who live alongside the proposed route, who might experience increased noise.
-This would mainly be in Haddingon, and are not likely to be people on low incomes.
+This would mainly be people in Haddington, and not in a low SIMD area.

 The proposal helps equality of access to the outdoors, and to the railway network from Haddington as it is an all ability path linking to Longniddry Rail Station.
-It promotes healthy lifestyles by protecting a well used active travel/recreational route.
+It promotes healthy lifestyles by protecting a well-used active travel/recreational route.
 If replaced by a public transport route, it would help access the railway network and other services.

-This proposal maximizes income by protecting a free travel route, and both the maintenance of the route and its replacement with a public transport route would help people to access work both paid an unpaid.
+This proposal maximises income by protecting a free travel route, and both the maintenance of the route and its replacement with a public transport route would help people to access work both paid an unpaid.

-T15 - T18 - A1 junction improvements and Tranent By-pass
+Proposals T15 - T18 - A1 junction improvements and Tranent By-pass